 A Dragons program is designed to be a fully immersive experience.

-Each course is carefully crafted to emphasize specific program elements that provide participants opportunities to engage within local host communities.
+Each international travel course is carefully crafted to emphasize specific program elements that provide participants opportunities to engage within local host communities.

 Participants are matched with a local family and invited to engage first hand in the day-to-day rhythms of life.
 Participants share meals and stories with their family members, and assist with daily chores.
 Families are selected based on their enthusiasm for cross-cultural engagement and are screened through a comprehensive safety assessment.

 Quechua, Nepali, Wolof … On all of our courses we introduce participants to the local language.
 This empowers participants to interact with locals and enables them to navigate a new culture, while earning the respect of our host community.
 Language trainers teach interactive classes offering relevant vocabulary for participants to practice throughout the course.

 We explore by foot.
 Whether walking through urban scapes, on market alleys or along cattle trails, participants can expect to do a moderate amount of walking.
 More difficult day hikes are an option for those interested.
 Not only do we have more of a local experience when we travel by foot, but we also get to extraordinary places that vehicles cannot access.

 Participants are paired with a local mentor to study an intellectual question or artisan craft, providing an opportunity to meet specific interests.
 Whether making jewelry, learning a traditional weaving technique or inquiring into the main tenets of Mahayana Buddhism, participants can explore a topic in more depth with a local expert.

 By staying with families, visiting cultural monuments, observing local rituals, and conversing with religious, political and social leaders, participants explore the belief systems of the host culture.
 Space is also created on course for participants to reflect on their experience and ponder their own personal beliefs and values.